 Below is a picture of the fencing wire we put up as the main part of the fence.
 This wire fencing, as seen in this link, is 4 feet tall, though we added chicken wire as well, with a total fencing height of 5 feet 5 inches.
 Later on we added electric fencing in addition.
-(Looking at the link, you’ll see that Home Depot gave an incorrect height measurements, as you can also see in a comment from one of their customers.
+(Looking at the link, unless they’ve edited it by now, you’ll see that Home Depot gave an incorrect height measurements, as you can also see in a comment from one of their customers.
 It is 4 feet tall, not 39 inches.)

-He really found a good way to fasten it, with as little effort as possible, I though.
+I thought he really found a good way to fasten it, with as little effort as possible.
 He nailed in some short nails with large, flat heads, but didn’t hammer them all the way in.
 This allowed him to hook the fencing onto the nails, which held it in place until it was wrapped around the whole area, then he hammered them in a bit more to hold the fencing in place.
-We both pulled on the fencing to the next post, hooked it onto the nail in that post, then stretched it to the next post, and so we went until we got all the way around.
+Both of us pulled the fencing to the next post, hooked it onto the nail in that post, then stretched it to the next post, and so we went until we got it all the way around.

-So the advantage is that you can hold wire in place, like in these pictures.
+So the advantage is that you can hold wiring in place, like in these pictures.
 He also used more of the large-flat-head nails to fasten, hammering the heads onto the wire to hold it in place.
-In the following pictures you only see the bottom end of the V-shaped staples.
+In the following pictures you only see the ends of the V-shaped staples.

 He used these same materials on the corner posts.
 The yellow thingy you see on the top of the post in the following picture is for electric fencing, which we ended up having to add later on, due to raccoons getting into our corn.
 I will briefly describe that below.

-The fencing material we used was for the most part the type you see in the pictures above, though we also decided to add chicken wire on the bottom two feet or so, to prevent smaller critters from getting into the garden.
-There would be far to many temptations and munchies in there to keep them out, so chicken wire was also necessary.
-Since bunnies can, and often will dig underneath fences, we put approximately 17 inches of this netting from the ground up to meet the other fencing, then wrapped the rest of it out onto the lawn, like a curtain that hangs on the floor and draped out to rest on the floor.
+The fencing material we used was for the most part the type you see in the pictures above, though we also decided to add chicken wire, also called chicken netting, on the bottom two feet or so to prevent smaller critters from getting into the garden.
+There would be far to many temptations and munchies in there to keep all the rabbits out, so chicken wire was also necessary.
+Since bunnies can, and often will dig underneath fences, we put approximately 17 inches of this netting on the bottom of the fence, so from the ground up to meet the other fencing.
+Then we wrapped the rest of it out onto the lawn, like a curtain that hangs on the floor and draped out to rest on the floor.
+So half went out onto the lawn, and half went up to form the bottom of the fence.
 This way, the bunnies would meet more fencing if they tried to dig, and so far they have not been smart enough to go further out onto the lawn to dig themselves through.
 I didn’t take pictures of it back then, as I hadn’t started my blog yet and didn’t realize I might someday want to show pictures of it to someone!
-At this point it is buried under the grass that grew through it and can barely be seen.
+At this point it is buried under the grass that grew through it and can’t even be seen anymore.

-We fastened the chicken netting with the wire that came with it when we purchased it.
+We fastened the chicken netting to the fencing above it with the wire that came with the chicken netting when we purchased it.
 The netting came in a roll, and was held together with some type of steel wire.
-So we just took it off when we unrolled it, and clipped it into pieces of a few inches long, to fasten the fencing materials together.
+So we just took it off when we unrolled it and clipped it into pieces of a few inches long to fasten the fencing materials together.

 The next picture is taken from the inside of the garden; we may have weeds in our garden, but not a lawn!
 We fastened the wire around the fencing like this: (We just wound it around here and there.)